Creative Commons license: Version 4.0

 The latest version 4.0 of the Creative Commons licenses, released on November 25, 2013, are generic licenses that are applicable to most jurisdictions and do not usually require ports.
 No new ports have been implemented in version 4.0 of the license.
 Version 4.0 discourages using ported versions and instead acts as a single global license.

 Rights and obligations

 Attribution

-Since 2004, all current licenses other than the CC0 variant require attribution of the original author, as signified by the BY component (as in the preposition "by").
+Since 2004, all current licenses other than the CC0 and CC-PD variant require attribution of the original author, as signified by the BY component (as in the preposition "by").
 The attribution must be given to "the best of [one's] ability using the information available".
-Creative Commons suggests the mnemonic "TASL": title -- author -- source [web link] -- [CC] licence.
+Creative Commons suggests the mnemonic "TASL": title – author – source [web link] – [CC] licence.
 Generally this implies the following: